Customer satisfaction doesn’t just impact the business’s bottom line, it also impacts team morale and retention rate.

 Satisfied customers are better for your sanity.
 Listening to what customers want means that you won’t be constantly at odds with your clients.
 Just like arguments in a relationship are emotionally draining, having grumpy customers constantly writing into a support team leads to burnout and a much unhappier work environment.

-No-one can deny the importance of focussing on customer satisfaction.
-Keeping your customers happy and loyal means more business, longer relationships and honestly – a much better day at the office!
+No one can deny the importance of customer satisfaction.
+Keeping your customers happy and loyal means more business, longer relationships, and honestly – a much better day at the office!